Exploring stories of hope

 This reflection exercise has been drawn from a tool developed by the Aboriginal Youth and Family Network (AYFN).
 The tool was created to provide practitioners with a deeper understanding of social and emotional wellbeing.

-This exercise can help practitioners to gain a deeper understanding of identity, by connecting their personal experiences with the wellbeing philosophies, connections and dimensions of First Nations peoples.
+This exercise can help practitioners to gain a deeper understanding of identity, by connecting their personal experiences with the wellbeing philosophies, connections and dimensions of Aboriginal and Torres Strait Islander peoples.

 Consider the image below.
 For each element, reflect and write down: